Monika-81/project2/TESTING.md

 2. From the start I thought I had to separate into three separate files for html and script.
     - During the development process I saw that it was unnecesseary and made the coding harder, so I changed back to fewer files.
 3. The username input filed lacked validation and blank results could be submitted.
-    - Fixed in the function the submit-button starts: (user.value === "") {return false;}
+    - Fixed in the function the submit-button event listener starts: (user.value === "") {return false;}
+4. There was a bug that submitted spacebar input of white space to the high score list.
+    - Added an eventlistener to input field that checked for the spacebar being pressed.
+As well as to check for that functions value at the event above: (user.value === "" || key === 32).
+(Code credit, see **Credits** on previous page.)
-4. The user could also repeat the same submit of username multiple times.
+5. The user could also repeat the same submit of username multiple times.
     - Fixed by the same function: disabling the button after a valid submit.
-5. The countdown-timer did not go back to zero when the user restarted the game.
+6. The countdown-timer did not go back to zero when the user restarted the game.
 It kept counting the score from the last score value in previous game.
     - Fixed by adding: 'score.innerText = 0;' and 'currentScore = null;' to the start of each game.
-6. The stacked next question buttons for the medium and hard level did not disappear after restarting game if the user reached those levels.
+7. The stacked next question buttons for the medium and hard level did not disappear after restarting game if the user reached those levels.
 Resulting in the hard next question button to turn to the game over screen after 10 questions even if the user just restarted at easy level.
     - Noticed I didn't hide the buttons again at restart.
 Had two different types of code with the same purpose to hide elements 'style.display' and 'classlist.add/remove'.
 Adjusted code to be consequent and added 'mediumNextBtn.classList.add('stack');' and 'hardNextBtn.classList.add('stack');' to game over-function.
-7. Countdown timer didn't restart counting at the start of a new game after game over or if the user choose to play a level again.
+8. Countdown timer didn't restart counting at the start of a new game after game over or if the user choose to play a level again.
 Was locked at the last value of seconds left after last game.
     - Added restart timer function to the start of each game.
 (Code credit, see **Credits** on previous page.)
-8. The next button was showing for the first question at every restart, making it possible to skip the first qustion without answering.
+9. The next button was showing for the first question at every restart, making it possible to skip the first qustion without answering.
     - Added 'nextBtn.disabled = true;' at the start of each game.

 <br>